 Building off the knowledge from Stagecraft 1/2, students will be put in leadership positions "behind the scenes" for various MHS Theatrical productions.
 These students will work closely with the director and will be mentored by local theatrical professionals to help design lights, sound, make up, costumes, stage manage, and lead the back stage crew.
 Students must be available to attend rehearsals and performances after school.

-Prerequisite: Successful completion of Technical Theatre/Stagecraft 1/2 or recommendation from teacher
+Open to Grades: 10, 11, 12 Prerequisite: Successful completion of Technical Theatre/Stagecraft 1/2 or recommendation from teacher